 What is 40B?

 Massachusetts General Laws Chapter 40B is designed to facilitate construction of affordable housing in communities where less than 10 percent of its housing stock is affordable (accessible to low and moderate income levels).
 Weston's affordable housing stock is less than 4 percent as defined by the state.
-Under Chapter 40B, developers are able to ignore certain local zoning laws, including specifically the allowable density, as long as 20 to 25 percent of the units being built meet the state’s definition of affordable.
+Under Chapter 40B, developers are able to bypass certain local zoning laws, including specifically the allowable density, as long as 20 to 25 percent of the units being built meet the state’s definition of affordable.
 The law provides only limited opportunity for the local town or city officials to alter the developer’s plans.

 Friendly or Unfriendly?